 For more information on these and many other scholarship opportunities, visit our Scholarships page

 - Participation in any credit-bearing study abroad program through Longwood will waive General Education Goal 9.

 - Questions about academic content?
-Contact Dr. Brian Bates or Dr. James Jordan
+Contact Dr. Brian Bates.

 - Questions about the study abroad process for this program?
 Contact Dr. Emily Kane